 Pulmonary edema happens when increased pressure in the blood vessels in your lungs causes them to fill up with fluid, making it hard to breathe.
 It is often caused by heart disease.
-It may also be caused by acute severe asthma, pneumonia, or exercising at high altitudes.
-It can also occur after a blood transfusion.

 Pulmonary edema is a serious condition that needs immediate medical attention.